emekaokoli/scratch-api/README.md

 ├── app.js - The server entry point.
 │
 └── controllers
-    ├── clinic.controllers.js # controller for the api services.
+    ├── clinic.controllers.js # Returns a Promise which resolves to a JSON object containing a collection to the screen/console.
     └──
 │
 └── db